|Traffic accident, theft, lost and found ｜ Fire｜|

 It is known that people who use their car as a shelter after a disaster may suffer from a condition known as economy-class syndrome (deep-vein thrombosis).
 It is important to evacuate to a designated shelter according to the local authority's directions.

 If a major earthquake happens while you are away from home, you may have to walk to return home, as public transport such as trains or buses may not be available.
-To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads and existing public high schools or gas stations to provide water, restrooms and necessary information as "aid routes" and "aid stations," respectively.
+To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads and convenience stores, family restaurants, existing public high schools or gas stations to provide water, restrooms and necessary information as "aid routes" and "aid stations," respectively.

 The "Emergency Message Dial" service allows a person in an earthquake-damaged area to record his/her own message, which can be retrieved by others who wish to know the whereabouts of that person.
 This is a temporary service and NTT will announce the beginning of the service on TV and radio.